Sage-Bionetworks/Synapse-React-Client/README.md

 ### `yarn run build`

 Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-It produces a build for npm distribution and umd. <br>

-To test umd build, start a web server in the /src directory and visit the SingleFileBuild demo page index.html.
-For example, http://localhost:8000/demo/SingleFileBuild/

-### `yarn run build:rollup`
+### `yarn run build:esbuild`

 This project can be built as a umd bundle.
-It produces two files `synapse-react-client.production.min.js` and `synapse-react-client.production.min.styles.css`.
+It produces three files
+* `synapse-react-client.production.min.js`
+* `synapse-react-client.development.js`
+* `synapse-react-client.production.min.styles.css`.
 Note - this script is run automatically as part of the build command.

 ### `npm run eject`